hommyrosado/UMGC_Capstone/README.md

   See the media_rules_instructions.md file.

 - Playlist - working
-- - Playlist saving feature for differentiation of downloads (save by user specified groupings)
+- - NOT SURE?
+Playlist saving feature for differentiation of downloads (save by user specified groupings)
-  - create subfolders in designated download folder
+  - NOT SURE? create subfolders in designated download folder

+- Data file: playlists.json / history: download_history.json / logs: applog
+-   All these need to be cleared upon NEW install.
+Even if this is a web-app, need to identify "New User" vs Returning user.